Starting over in life can be scary, but with the right insurance, it doesn't have to be.

 If your kids are not of driving age, you don’t need to worry about car insurance.
 But if you have split custody and your kids will be driving both your and your former spouse’s vehicles, you need to make some adjustments.

 If your kids live with one person the majority of the time, they will need to be added to that policy.
 If it’s more 50/50, it can get tricky.
 Typically, whichever parent garages the vehicle most of the time needs to insure the vehicle.

 For especially unique situations, it doesn’t hurt to ask your insurance company who should insure your kids.

-What to do with your home can be an exceedingly tricky thing when it comes to divorce.
+What to do with your home can be tricky after a divorce.
 Setting aside the logistical issues of deciding who gets the residence, you need to think about what a divorce means for your liability.
 Liability coverage within the realm of homeowners and renters insurance is much different than it is for auto insurance.
-Your personal liability coverage covers you in the event you're found liable for damages; someone injuries themselves on your property, your dog bites someone, or if you cause damages outside of your home.
+Your personal liability coverage covers you in the event you're found liable for damages; someone is injured on your property, your dog bites someone, or if you cause damages outside of your home.
 Because this is a pretty useful coverage to have, you and your ex not only want to make sure you have your policy squared away in order to protect your assets but also to protect yourself.

 As we stated, if you’re the one who will be remaining in the home, you need to make sure the homeowners or renters policy is in your name — not you and your former spouse’s.
 In the event of a claims payout, the check will usually say both of your names.
 This could give you some grief when you try to cash or deposit the check.